 With any medical treatment, there are no guarantees that it will or will not work for a patient.
 Each patient’s condition is unique.
 There are some cases where a patient will not be a candidate for regenerative treatment.

-However, there are many cases where a patient is not a candidate for surgery but they are for regenerative treatment.
+However, there are many cases where a patient is not a candidate for surgery but they are for regenerative or another non-surgical treatment.

 Before determining if a patient is a candidate for regenerative treatment at Renew Medical Centers, one of our doctors must first do a full diagnostic of the area of pain during a patient consultation.

-If you’re interested in considering regenerative treatments such as stem cell and platelet-rich plasma (PRP) therapies, contact the medical team at Renew Medical Centers.
+If you’re interested in considering regenerative treatments such as stem cell and platelet-rich plasma (PRP) therapies and/or other non-surgical options, contact the medical team at Renew Medical Centers.

-To learn more about regenerative medicine and stem cell therapy, register to attend one of our free local classes, and get your questions answered.
+To learn more about regenerative medicine and non-surgical treatment options, register to attend one of our free local classes, and get your questions answered.

 If you have some questions you would like to ask before scheduling a patient consultation, request a call to start determining if you are a candidate for treatment.